imarranz/imarranz.github.io/projects.md

 ### &#9822; Miscellaneous Python Functions

-This is a :gift: _mystery box_ :gift: where I am putting different functions that are useful to me on a day-to-day. what can you find here? who knows! but it can help you or inspire you.
+This is a :gift: _mystery box_ :gift: where I am putting different functions that are useful to me on a day-to-day.
+What can you find here?
+Who knows! but it can help you or inspire you.

 [back](./)